 Deciding whether or not you should void your MCAT can be an exhausting and nerve-wracking experience.
 Many factors must be accounted for before you can confidently make that decision.

-But before we dive into that, let’s first answer, what are the implications of voiding your MCAT exam?
+Before we dive into the 4 factors to consider before deciding to void your MCAT, let’s first answer, what are the implications of voiding your MCAT exam?

 Fortunately for pre-meds, medical schools do not see that you voided your MCAT.
 However, your voided attempt counts toward your 7 lifetime MCAT attempts as well as your three attempts per year.
 Another thing to mention is that your voided attempt is non-refundable.

 Should I Void My MCAT Score if My Practice Exams Scores Were Bad?